 For the poet inside you, this festival will be a great event to experience in Thailand in June.
 Celebrated annually, this festival commemorates the birthday of Sunthorn Phu who is known as the best royal poet in the country.
 It is followed as a cultural event where the famous poems written by Sunthorn Phu are recited, and enacted.

 Tips For Traveling To Thailand In June

 - Carrying a rain jacket and rainfly is a must

 - Do not miss applying sunscreen while sunbathing on the beaches to beat the scorching Thailand temperature in June

 - Do experience the spa massages as they are quite affordable

 - Learn some common phrases to interact with the friendly locals

 Isn’t a vacation in Thailand in June sounds like a great plan?
 Then what are you waiting for?
-Book one of the best Thailand tour packages with TravelTriangle, and spend a relaxing vacation at this beach paradise.
+Book your own Thailand tour with TravelTriangle and grab great deals and discounts on a customised vacation.
+Spend a relaxing holiday at this beach paradise with your loved ones.